The WeWork Business Model

 WeWork's investors include a number of global entities, including holding conglomerate SoftBank, private equity firm Hony Capital, and real estate developer Greenland Holdings.
 In August 2017, SoftBank and its founder, Masayoshi Son, poured a massive $4.4 billion investment into WeWork.
 This included $3 billion for WeWork itself, namely through primary investment and the purchase of existing shares, and $1.4 billion dedicated to WeWork’s expansion into the Asian market: WeWork China, WeWork Japan and WeWork Pacific.
 In August 2018, WeWork announced yet another $1 billion in funds from SoftBank.

-As of 2018, WeWork had raised nearly $7 billion in private-equity and venture capital funding since in the years since its founding.
+As of 2018, WeWork had raised nearly $7 billion in private-equity and venture capital funding in the years since its founding.
 The immense interest by Asian companies such as Hony Capital, Legend Holdings and China Oceanwide represents WeWork’s promising expansion into Eastern markets.
-Apart from its Asian investors, Western companies such as Goldman Sachs, J.P.
+Apart from its Asian investors, Western companies like Goldman Sachs, J.P.
 Morgan and T. Rowe Price have also invested in the Manhattan-based WeWork.

 How does WeWork make money?